tamulib-dc-labs/.github/profile/README.md

 This org hosts our docs, prototype applications, small utilities, and research code exploring new ideas in digital collections, digital preservation, and scholarly communication.

-## 🚀 About

-This GitHub organization (tamulib-dc-labs) serves as a sandbox for experimentation and collaboration.

-Code in this organization may be unstable, in-progress, or deprecated.

-## Documentation

-Most of our documentation is available on our [Docs Site](https://tamulib-dc-labs.github.io/docs/).

 ## 🧑‍💻 Who We Are

 * [Mark Baggett](https://github.com/markpbaggett), Director of Digital Collections